Drag Me Down: Music video

-The video for "Drag Me Down" was directed by Ben and Gabe Turner and filmed at NASA's Johnson Space Center in Houston, Texas and premiered on Vevo on 31 July 2015.
+The video for "Drag Me Down" was directed by Ben and Gabe Turner and filmed at NASA's Johnson Space Center in Houston, Texas and premiered on Vevo alongside the song.
 The video includes the band being put through their paces as though they are astronauts preparing for a space mission.
 It won the fan-voted 'Best Video Award' at the 2016 Brit Awards and as of 9 May 2022, it has been viewed over 1 billion times on YouTube.

 Remixes

 In Fall 2015, the Big Payno Remix was released which features American rapper Lunchmoney Lewis which appears on their Perfect EP.

 Live performances

 One Direction gave their first performance of the song on their On the Road Again Tour in Indianapolis on 31 July 2015 until the end of their concert tour.
 The song was then performed live as part of a series of free summer concerts in New York City for Good Morning America on 4 August 2015.
 The band also performed the song on several television programmes including The Ellen DeGeneres Show, The Jonathan Ross Show and Alan Carr: Chatty Man.